qkzk/fm/development.md

 - Use char keybinds in tuimenu & cli menus for quick actions
 - Preview compiled executables with readelf
 - Rename: renamed file stays selected.
 You can't overwrite an existing file anymore.
+- Permissions: special bits (setuid s/S, setgid s/S, sticky t/T) wasn't displayed or parsed properly.
+  - They're all displayed properly.
+  - User can set complex permissions from octal (like 2755), full display (rwxrwsrw-) or a subset of chmod.
+    It's still possible to do !chmod whatever %s to change the permissions

 #### Changelog